Guide, Updated 15 May 2026

 The mock-test success pattern

-Candidates who sit at least one full mock test under silent examiner conditions pass first time at 58 to 62 percent versus the 48.9 percent UK average.
-Candidates who sit two mocks (one at week minus three, one at week minus one) pass at 62 to 66 percent.
-The mock effect is consistent across age cohorts and centre tiers, which makes it one of the highest-use interventions available to learners regardless of starting point.
+Candidates who sit at least one full mock test under silent examiner conditions broadly tend to pass first time at a higher rate than the national average, and sitting two mocks (one at week minus three, one at week minus one) appears to help further.
+These mock-effect figures are not published by the DVSA, but the effect direction is consistent across age cohorts and centre tiers in instructor reports, which makes mock testing one of the most useful interventions available to learners regardless of starting point.

 The full DVSA recommendation.
-Cohorts hitting both markers pass first time roughly 15 percentage points above cohorts that hit only one.
-The lift is consistent across age bands.
+Cohorts hitting both markers are widely reported to pass first time above cohorts that hit only one, though the DVSA publishes no pass rate by preparation so no point figure can be given.
+The direction is consistent across age bands.

-Mock-tested cohorts pass at 58 to 62 percent first time.
-Mock cadence beats mock count: one or two timed correctly beats five clustered together.
+Mock-tested learners broadly tend to pass first time at a higher rate, though the exact lift is not published in DVSA data.
+Mock cadence beats mock count: one or two timed correctly beats five grouped together.

-Route-prepared cohorts at the test centre pass roughly 5 to 8 points above cohorts without route preparation.
+Cohorts who prepare on the roads around the test centre tend to pass above cohorts without that local-area preparation.
 The effect is largest at centres with complex urban routes.

 What the data does not show as a success driver

 Several commonly invoked "success secrets" do not appear in DVSA data.
 The brand of car: instructor-spec cars pass at similar rates to premium cars when adjusted for instructor quality and learner preparation.
-Examiner identity: examiner-level variance in marking is small relative to candidate-level variance, and examiners are assigned randomly.
+Examiner identity: every examiner marks to the same national standard, and examiners are assigned randomly, so the examiner you get is not a lever.
 Lucky charms and routines: there is no statistical signal for any superstition-class intervention.
 Time of year: pass rates are roughly stable through the year with marginal seasonal effects (summer slightly higher because more 17 year olds test then).

 The absence of these effects in the data is itself informative.
 The success patterns that exist are the preparation patterns that the DVSA already publishes.
 Most "secret" success advice is repackaging the same DVSA framework with anecdotal wrapping.
 The honest version of success-story content is therefore the framework itself plus the structural variables (age cohort, centre choice, time of day) that shape the cohort baseline.